niess/turtle/README.md

   [GEBCO](http://www.gebco.net/).

 Those are rather standard though and might already be installed on your system.
-In addition, build options in the Makefile allow to disable either or both of PNG or TIFF formats, and their dependencies, if not needed.
+In addition, build options allow to disable either or both of PNG or TIFF formats, and their dependencies, if not needed.

 ## Documentation